Whether or not your children play sports, you probably have an opinion about the value of sports in children’s lives.

 The stability and duration of how children participate across their adolescent years is also important.
 Studies suggest that intermittent participation during the middle and high school years is not as beneficial as continuous dedication.
 Making a commitment over time facilitates the likelihood that children will overcome challenges and obstacles in their performance.
 They also have greater opportunities to interact with teammates, learning to cope with the interpersonal challenges of working with others.
 This is an important aspect of developing initiative, an internal strength that lasts a lifetime.

 Perhaps the most important of the three aspects of youth sports participation is to achieve a balance between sports and other activities.
 Studies show that greater developmental outcomes are attained by children who spend time in activities other than their dominant sports pursuits.
 It is not necessarily the numbers of activities in which youth participate, but rather that they have outlets beyond sports.
 For example, one study found youth who participated in sports and school clubs had lower rates of depression than kids who focused exclusively on sports.
-Other studies suggest that children who participate in activities that present real-world challenges, like volunteering in their communities, achieve greater developmental benefits.
+Other studies, like the one highlighted in Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation, suggest that children who participate in activities that present real-world challenges, like volunteering in their communities, achieve greater developmental benefits.
 These activities encourage youth to develop a civic identity and see a world beyond a game of competition.